 Want to make it vegan?
 Try substituting the lanolin – which is found in Lush’s Ocean Salt Face and Body Scrub – with cupuacu butter.

 Because I wanted my Dead Sea salt face and body scrub recipe to work for even sensitive skin, I left this homemade face and body scrub recipe unscented.
 Therefore, the final product doesn’t really have any kind of scent.
 However, you can always scent your face and body scrub recipe if desired using either your favorite fragrance oil or essential oils.
 To scent your homemade face and body scrub, I recommend using .05 oz. – .1 oz. of fragrance oil or a maximum of .25 oz. if using essential oils.

 As a bonus I’ve included free printable labels for your finished face and body scrubs.
-You can find the PDF printable labels following the sea salt face and body scrub recipe below.
+You can find the PDF printable labels following my homemade sea salt face and body scrub recipe below.

 Lush’s Ocean Salt Face and Body Scrub contains virgin coconut oil.
 I decided instead to use fractionated coconut oil for my sea salt face and body scrub recipe.
-Fractionated coconut oil is generally better for use in skin care products as it’s less comedogenic (ie. less likely to clog pores.)
+Fractionated coconut oil is generally better for use in skin care products as it rates lower on the comedogenic scale (ie. less likely to clog pores.) than regular coconut oil.
+(It has a comedogenic rating of 2-3, whereas solid coconut oil has a rating of 4, with lower being better.)
 Fractionated coconut oil also has a higher concentration of Capric and Caprylic acids which make it a better antioxidant, anti-inflammatory and disinfectant than virgin coconut oil.